kylel5957/sep10-freedom-project/blog/entry04.md

 ### What Tool?

 The tool I chose to assist me on my website journey is called [Sass](https://sass-lang.com/guide/).
 I chose Sass because of its benefits and convenience, with Sass, I can replace lots of my CSS code with a predetermined code I gave a variable for.
-So with this said, I started to tinker with Sass but was really Unsuccessful
+I had other great options such as Jekyll and Jquery but since at the moment I wanted to make my own website design, so I won't be using Jekyll, and I also won't be using Jquery because it's too complicated for me and I need some knowledge of Javascript which I don't have.
+So with that said, I started to tinker with Sass but was really unsuccessful.

 ### Problems